chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/05-Destructuring.md

 A>let { loc: {} } = node;
 A>```
 A>
-A>There are no bindings declared in this statement.
-Due to the curly braces on the right, `loc` is used as a location to inspect rather than a binding to create.
+A>There are no bindings declared in this statement. <u>Due to the curly braces on the right, `loc` is used as a location to inspect rather than a binding to create</u>.
 In such a case, it's likely that the intent was to use `=` to define a default value rather than `:` to define a location.
 It's possible that this syntax will be made illegal in the future, but for now, this is a gotcha to look out for.

 ## Array Destructuring